Looking down at a pair of white feet. There is a pair of running leggings on the legs. The feet are on tarmac and ready for trying barefoot running.

 I’d been following the progress of Anna McNuff throughout the year as she ran from the Shetland Isles to London completely barefoot.
 With naked feet she ran over ninety marathons in just five months covering a whopping distance of 2,352 miles.
 Her poor soles, but what a feat!

 Reading Born to Run by Christopher McDougall had made me question all that I had ever thought about running in trainers.
-It made me doubt the integrity of big brands selling us the essential cushioning our feet apparently need.
+It made me doubt the integrity of big brands who sell us the essential cushioning our feet apparently need.

 Both Anna and Christopher had spawned the idea in my mind that I should give barefoot running a go.